GraphWalker/graphwalker.github.io/content/json/json-action.md

 The action is a piece of java script code that you want the model to execute.

-It has to end with a semi colon.
+It has to end with a semicolon.

 ## Example

-This is an example of an action.
+This is an example of an action from the [PetClinic](/petclinic/) test.

 ```json
   "numOfPets=0;"